vollenia/emotion_recognition_from_speech/README.md

 * Extracting features via Kaldi extension for torchaudio
 * Combining features and labels into a pandas dataframe

-### Preprocessing/Training
+### Preprocessing/Training/Evaluation
-* Padding / cutting to a universal shape (mean nr of frames + std)
+* Padding/cutting to a universal shape (mean nr of frames + std)
 * Normalizing via Z-Score (mean=0; std=1)
 * Using a CNN style architecture adapted to time continuous data.
 Takes a convolution over all features of one or several time steps resulting in a one-dimensional movement of the kernel which corresponds to the movement along the time dimension
-* Performing training / evaluation in a 6-fold cross validation approach
+* Performing training/evaluation in a 6-fold cross validation approach

 ### Model